luthfiampas/Bufdio/README.md

 Behind the scene, it uses [FFmpeg](https://www.ffmpeg.org/) to decode audio frames (so, it is possible to play video files by taking its audio stream only).
 And [PortAudio](https://github.com/PortAudio/portaudio) for sending buffer data to output device using blocking calls mechanism.

 ## Getting Started
-This repository include pre-compiled PortAudio binaries for Windows, Linux, macOS that can be found at [libs directory](https://github.com/luthfiampas/Bufdio/tree/main/libs/PortAudio) (unfortunately, the Windows binaries does not include ASIO).
+This repository include pre-compiled PortAudio binaries for Windows, Linux, macOS that can be found at the [libs directory](https://github.com/luthfiampas/Bufdio/tree/main/libs/PortAudio).

 ```csharp
 BufdioLib.InitializePortAudio("path/to/portaudio");